LamberthPaulinusRumpaidus/LamberthPaulinusRumpaidus/README.md

 ## About Me

-I'm a driven individual with a keen interest in web development and cybersecurity.
+I'm a driven individual with a keen interest in web development.
 I specialize in building secure web applications and constantly strive to expand my knowledge and skills.

 - 🔭 Currently working on web development projects
 - 🌱 Learning Python, JavaScript, CSS, and C++
-- 👯 Open to collaboration in cybersecurity, data analysis, and web development
+- 👯 Open to collaboration in data analysis and web development
 - 🤔 Looking for interesting Rust project ideas
 - 💬 Ask me anything
 - 📫 Reach me at lamberthpaulinusrumpaidus@gmail.com